flowershow/flowershow-app/blog/how-to-publish-vault-quickly-and-easily.md

 ## STEP 2: Sign Up for FlowerShow (Cloud)

-1. Click the sign-up link in the plugin or visit [Flowershow](https://flowershow.app/) and click the sign up link.
+1. Click the sign-up link in the plugin or visit [Flowershow](https://cloud.flowershow.app/).
 2. Log in using your **GitHub** account.
 3. If you don’t have a GitHub account, create one -- it takes just a few seconds.